 On Amazon, you can also buy kits for building pipe shelves HERE.
 They are not put together for you (you still have to screw the pipes together), but it includes all the pieces to make 2 shelves (4 brackets), not including the wood.
 It would save you the time of picking out each individual component and it would be shipped to your home for you.

-Instructions for Putting Together the DIY Pipe Shelves
+Instructions for Putting Together Your Shelves

 - If you have shelves already in place, remove those shelves and patch any holes if necessary